bheberer/redux-concise/README.md

   comments
 })
 ```
 Here, we've created a completely separate reducer for the `comments` array, and piped it into the `post` reducer.
-This allows us to use all of the functionality that createArrReducer provides while keeping the array within a specified slice of state.
+This allows us to use all of the functionality that createArrReducer provides while keeping the array within the specified state object.

 ## API